Erik312/Reel-Fishing/README.md

 ## Running the game
 - Download src files
-- Compile and Run main.cpp file
+- Compile and Link files
+- Run ./main
-- or use makefile
+- or use makefile and Run ./main
 ```
-g++ -std=c++17 main.cpp -o main

-./main

-or

 make